Order Now for a Mother's Day Gift from Ireland!

 St. Patrick and the Snakes

-The mountain got the name many know today from Ireland's Patron Saint, St. Patrick.
+The mountain got the name many know today from Ireland's most famous Patron Saint, Patrick.
 The story goes that after spending 40 days and nights fasting at the mountain peak, St Patrick was set upon by demons and snakes.
-He promptly banished them from the island.
-Ireland has been a snake free zone ever since!
+He promptly banished them from the island and Ireland has been a snake free zone ever since!
+Cheers Patrick!

 Ireland's Holiest Mountain

-To mark this religious significance, there is a small church at Croagh Patrick's peak where mass is celebrated throughout the year.
-On Reek Sunday, there are special ceremonies every hour from 8am to 2pm, and even there is even the opportunity to get married there!
+To mark the religious significance of this site, there has been a small church at Croagh Patrick's summit since the 5th century.
+Mass is celebrated at the most recent iteration of this church throughout the year.
+On Reek Sunday, there are special ceremonies every hour from 8am to 2pm.

 A mountain-top Irish Wedding

-Filipe and Anna made the news in Ireland by saying "I Do"in the little church on the top of Croagh Patrick in 2016.
+There is even the opportunity to get married there for those with an adventurous spirit.
+A handful of hardy couples have their wedding in this lofty spot each year including Filipe and Anna, who made the news in Ireland by saying "I Do"in the little church on the top of Croagh Patrick in 2016.
 Very impressive as it's a tough enough climb without a wedding gown!

 Your own piece of Irish Gold

-But if you fancy your own piece of Irish Gold you can still get it.
+And happier still, people can look elsewhere for their own piece of Irish Gold.
 Not from "The Reek," but from a mine farther inland in Co.
 Tyrone.
 Our Irish Gold pieces are made with 10K rare Irish rose gold, ethically mined with 100% Irish provenance.

-We have a range of beautiful designs in our Irish Gold collection, with striking pendants, earrings, rings, bracelets, and cufflinks.
+We have a range of beautiful designs in our Irish Gold collection, with striking necklaces, earrings, rings, bracelets, and cufflinks.

-With designs inspired by the Irish landscape as well as Celtic mythology they are very popular pieces that make beautiful gifts.
+With designs inspired by the Irish landscape and Celtic mythology, they are very popular pieces that make beautiful and meaningful gifts.

 Weekly Emails, Competitions and More